ZHANGJialiHappy/PCPP/week02/code-exercises/answer.md

    A single static lock object is used for synchronization, ensuring that all accesses to the sum field are thread-safe.
 4. Yes, there is race condition.
    <br/>
    Without synchronization, there can be a situation where one thread reads sum while another thread is updating it.
 This can result in inconsistent or stale values being read.
+But in this case, 2 thread join first, then sum(), so the 2 threads finished execution first, then get the value.